President’s Graduate/Undergraduate Student Teaching Award

-The Dalhousie President's Graduate Student Teaching Awards are open to all qualified graduate student instructors (currently registered Master's and Ph.D. candidates), including previous nominees (but not previous recipients).
+The Dalhousie President's Graduate/Undergraduate Student Teaching Awards are open to all qualified graduate student instructors (currently registered Master's and Ph.D. candidates) and all qualified undergraduate student instructors (currently registered in an undergraduate degree program), including previous nominees (but not previous recipients).
 Up to three awards will be presented annually.

 - Provide exceptional student learning experiences that are reflected through effective teaching practices, demonstrated in the following ways: